Yandex Cloud

 Terraform will show any errors found in your configuration files.

-3. Create a cluster.
+3. Create the cluster.

 1. Run this command to view the planned changes: